getlogbook/logbook/docs/index.rst

 What makes it fun?
 What about getting log messages on your phone or desktop notification system?  :ref:`Logbook can do that <notifiers>`.

-This library is still under heavy development and the API is not fully finalized yet.
 Feedback is appreciated.
-The docs here only show a tiny, tiny feature set and are terribly incomplete.
+The docs here only show a tiny, tiny feature set and can be incomplete.
 We will have better docs soon, but until then we hope this gives a sneak peak about how cool Logbook is.
 If you want more, have a look at the comprehensive suite of tests.